More Than Just Unlocking Doors

 If you’re selling, you’ll sign an Ontario Real Estate Association Form 200: Listing Agreement.

-If you’re buying, you’ll sign a Form 300 — Buyer Representation Agreement or, in some situations, a Form 371 :Buyer Designated Representation Agreement.
+If you’re buying, you’ll sign a Form 300 — Buyer Representation Agreement or, in some situations, a Form 371: Buyer Designated Representation Agreement.

-And whenever an offer is written, both sides sign a Form 320 :Confirmation of Co-operation and Representation that spells out exactly who represents whom.
+Whenever someone writes an offer, both sides sign a Form 320: Confirmation of Co-operation and Representation, which specifies exactly who represents whom.

-_____________________________________________________________________________Multiple vs. Designated Representation: Understanding the Difference
+_________________________________________________________________________ Multiple vs. Designated Representation: Understanding the Difference

 Even when everyone agrees, multiple representation changes how your REALTOR® can work for you.
 They must remain completely impartial; they can share facts, such as recent sale prices, but they cannot reveal either side’s personal motivations or financial limits.
 And while they must treat both sides fairly, this also means they can’t advocate as strongly for either client as they usually would.
 Their advice must remain neutral, as they are responsible to two people with opposing goals.